simonwep/java-express/README.md

 app.get("my-data"); // Returns "Hello World"
 ```
 # License

-This project is licensed under the GNU GPLv3 License - see the [LICENSE](https://github.com/Simonwep/java-express/blob/master/LICENSE) file for details
+This project is licensed under the GNU GPLv3 License - see the [LICENSE](https://github.com/Simonwep/java-express/blob/master/LICENSE) file for details.